 2. Create a bilingual bookshelf

-Exposing your child to a print rich environment is important.
-One way of doing so is to put both English and Chinese books in a shelf.
+Exposing your child to a print-rich environment is important.
+One way of doing so is to put both English and Chinese books on a shelf.
 As children are browsing for English books, they are incidentally browsing through the Chinese titles as well.

 3. Use it or lose it

 Even if parents don’t feel confident with their own Mandarin, Huang Ying encouraged them to learn together with their children.
 When children see their own parents interested to learn more, they would be motivated to learn as well.

 Why not switch roles with your children?
 Instead of you teaching the language, let children be your teachers.
 Ask them to share what new Chinese words they learnt in school, or ask them to share what are the stories the Chinese teacher shared with them in class.
 They are many audiobooks and apps available to help children learn Mandarin.

 4. Make time to notice the language and make it fun